 Like, if your pages optimized for the UK do not show up in the US SERPs, and so on.

-seoClarity offers you the ability to monitor rankings for every location you target.
-You can also track rankings in different search engines than Google.
+seoClarity lets you monitor rankings for every location you target.
+You can also track rankings in search engines other than Google.

-Also, seoClarity’s site audit technology lets you analyze the hreflang tag to identify and fix issues like the one I mentioned above.
+Also, seoClarity’s site audit technology, Clarity Audits, lets you analyze the hreflang tag to identify and fix issues like the one I mentioned above.